“What is a Patent?”, Patent Law in India & Procedure to Register a Patent

 What is a Patent?

 A Patent is a federally awarded privilege that allows an inventor to prevent others from selling, creating, or utilizing their invention for a set period.
-The Patent system is intended to promote one-of-a-kind and societally beneficial inventions.
-The Constitution gives the authority to grant Patents, and Patents are governed by Federal Statutes and Rules.
+The patent system is designed to encourage innovation and protect the inventor’s rights.

 Patent Law in India